Home/Track & Field

 via Getty

 “I dreamed about being an Olympian,” Quincy Wilson said once.
 The 16-year-old successfully made it to the relay pool, thus becoming the youngest American male sprinter to be part of the Olympic track team.
 However, Christian Miller had to pay the price for Wilson’s achievement.
-Despite finishing fifth in the 100m U.S. Olympic Trials with 9.98 seconds, why was the sprinter left out?
+Despite finishing fifth in the 100m U.S. Olympic Trials with 9.98 seconds, the sprinter was left out.

 Well, because there is room for subjectivity.
-Take USA Swimming for instance.
 Qualifiers are determined based on the finishing order at the trials.
-However, when it comes to track and field, coaches are allowed to choose the athletes based on their ability to pass and receive the baton, ability to run the turn and/or straight leg, relay experience in the World Championships, World Relays, Pan Am Games and Olympics and several other criteria.
-It is called the discretionary criteria, and that’s how Miller got overlooked.
+However, when it comes to track and field, coaches are allowed to choose the athletes based on their ability to pass and receive the baton, ability to run the turn and/or straight leg, relay experience in the World Championships, World Relays, Pan Am Games, and Olympics, and several other criteria.
+It is called the discretionary criteria, and some speculate that this is the reason why Miller got overlooked.

-However, the sprinter is trying his best to stay positive.
-He took to Instagram and wrote, “Wish my season could have been extended to one last race but unfortunately USATF did not select me for the 2024 Paris Olympics 4×1 relay pool.
+Despite the heartbreak, the sprinter took to Instagram and wrote, “Wish my season could have been extended to one last race but unfortunately USATF did not select me for the 2024 Paris Olympics 4×1 relay pool.
 Congrats to everyone who made it to the 2024 Paris Olympic Games.
-Gods plan…Cmilly Out.”
+Gods plan”¦Cmilly Out.”
+Interestingly, Quincy Wilson commented under Miller’s post with a red heart emoji, showing his support.

 ADVERTISEMENT